mozilla/dxr/docs/source/development.rst

 Coding Conventions
 ------------------

 Follow `PEP 8`_ for Python code, but don't sweat the line length too much.
 Follow `PEP  257`_ for docstrings, and use Sphinx-style argument documentation.
+Single quotes are preferred for strings; use double quotes for docstrings and multiline strings or if the string contains a single quote.

 .. _PEP 8: http://www.python.org/dev/peps/pep-0008/
 .. _PEP 257: http://www.python.org/dev/peps/pep-0257/